aybulgin/LinkBot/README.md

 If you have these installed and the firefox driver (geckodriver.exe) in PATH, run `pip install -r requirements.txt` inside the app folder in the console.

-## Running the script
+## Before starting
-After the installation you can run the script with the following command in the console
+After the installation you need to update the some variables in `credentials.py` and `settings.py` files with your own.

-- ```python app.py <your@email.com> <password> <keyword> <pages> <mode>```
-### Arguments
+### Credentials.py
 - Email (Your linkedin login)
 - Password (Your linkedin password)
+### Settings.py
-- Keyword (What keyword related profiles you want to search.
+- SEARCH_KEYWORK (What keyword related profiles you want to search.
 Ex: founder)
-- Pages (How many pages do you want to look for new connections)
+- ACTION_LIMIT (How many connections/views you want to send)
-- Mode
+- MODE
-  1. MODE 1: Send invites to profiles based on people keyword search
+  1. 1: Send invites to profiles based on people keyword search
-  2. MODE 2: Profile viewer based on on people keyword search
+  2. 2: Profile viewer based on on people keyword search

-The script will open Firefox and look for people related to your keyword then send them a connection invite.
+- HEADLESS (True if you don't want to see and browser and false if you do)
+- SLEEP_SECONDS (How much time to wait between actions)
+- RANDOM_PERCENTAGE (Before executing an action the script will evaluate a random number and compare to this variable. ex: 0.3 means the script will send a connection invite or a view one third of the time)

+## Running the script
+After installing the requirments and updating the settings and credentials you can run the script with the following command in the console
+- ```python app.py```

 ## Changelog
+- 0.2.4 - Move start arguments to variables in settings and credentials' files and implement action limits
 - 0.2.3 - Optional headless browser support
 - 0.2.2 - Added stop mechanism to close script when connect rate limited
 - 0.2.1 - Error handling on connection invites and randomize main actions